Program Series I

 Despite a tougher legal job market, students are continuing to pursue their dreams of becoming attorneys.
 It is essential that counselors working with pre-law students and clients understand how to best prepare them for law school and securing legal job opportunities down the road, including current trends and available resources.

-Samara Reynolds, School of Law, University of North Carolina at Chapel Hill
+Samara Reynolds, University of North Carolina at Chapel Hill

 #4-8 Professional Development Certificates: Helping Students Launch Their First Careers